halftheopposite/collaborative-planet/README.md

 ### Key Features

 - **Terrain Sculpting**: Ctrl+click to raise, Alt+click to lower terrain
+- **Fish Feeding**: A+click to drop food in water, watch fish swim toward it!
 - **Orbital Camera**: Mouse controls for orbiting around the planet
 - **Persistence**: Automatic saving of camera position and terrain modifications
 - **Multi-body System**: Earth, Moon, Mars, Saturn, and Sun with realistic movement
 - **Birds**: Flocking behavior system that interacts with the terrain
+- **Fish**: Swimming fish with surface ripple effects and feeding behavior